slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"What we reason for ourselves may help others.
 What we reason for others will not help us."
 -- Naval Ravikant*
 - freedom to -> freedom from -- naval

+> *"The more you have to define freedom the less freedom you have."
+-- Alexander Bickel (?)*
+> *"The Tree of Liberty must, from time to time, be watered with the blood of patriots -- Thomas Jefferson*
+> *"Life without liberty is like a body without spirit."
+-- Kahlil Gibran*
+> *"The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum."
+-- *Noam Chomsky*
+> *"Too often we...enjoy the comfort of opinion without the discomfort of thought."
+-- John F. Kennedy*
+> *"We are each entitled to our own opinion, but no one is entitled to his own facts."
+-- Patrick Moynihan*
+> *"We all have enough strength to endure the misfortunes of other people."
+-- La Rochefoucauld*
 -->

 > *"A man is free at the instant he wants to be."